dai-shi/use-context-selector/README.md

 ## Limitations

-- Subscriptions are context-based.
+- Subscriptions are per-context basis.
 So, even if there are multiple context providers in a component tree, all components are subscribed to all providers.
 This may lead false positives (extra re-renders).
 - In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
 - Context consumers are not supported.